How a fondue restaurant in Delaware ended up with its very own Liberty Bell.

 Capaldi claims his mall’s 109-foot tower will be the highest point in the state, once completed.
-By June, the north wing is completed, along with the steel frame for his centerpiece.
+By June, the north wing is finished, along with the steel frame for his centerpiece.

 Capaldi’s tower design includes interior stairways and ladderways to the belfry so visitors can view the Liberty Bell up close.

 The bell was cast at the McShane Bell Foundry in Baltimore, Maryland.
 Before making the 56-mile journey north, the city threw a party in celebration of local industry, with the Liberty Bell as the guest of honor.
 Upon arriving in Delaware, it was displayed at Greater Wilmington Airport (now Newcastle Airport) as part of their Operation Firecracker event.